vuestorefront/vue-storefront/doc/Upgrade notes.md

 We've added the possibility to run the `vue-storefront-api` fully in docker (previously just the Elastic and Redis images were present in the `docker-compose.yml`.
 Please read the [README.md](https://github.com/DivanteLtd/vue-storefront-api) for more details.

+**PLEASE NOTE:** We've changed the structure of the `elasticsearch` section of the config files, moving `esIndexes` to `elasticsearch.indices` etc. There is an automatic migration that will update Your config files automatically by running: `npm run migrate` in the `vue-storefront-api` folder.

 ### Default storage of the shopping carts and user data moved to localStorage

 Currently there is an config option to setup the default local storage configs: https://github.com/DivanteLtd/vue-storefront/blob/271a33fc6e712b978e10b91447b05529b6d04801/config/default.json#L148.
 If You like the previous behaviour of storing the carts in the indexedDb - please change the config backend to `INDEXEDDB`.